Google Adsense. It seems like Google's Adsense advertising platform is the default mechanism that bloggers use to make money from their sites.

 In short, affiliate marketing is where bloggers receive a commission for advertising for specific products or services.
 Generally, this is tracked through a “referral link”, or “affiliate link”.
 The link contains a code that uniquely identifies the blogger and, if the user clicks the link and performs some sort of an action (like signing up for service!), the blogger gets a commission.

 Some examples of what bloggers market with affiliate links:

 - Free online services

 - Bonus upsells

 - Coupons, spreadsheets, and calculators

 Really, the possibilities are endless.
 Believe it or not, affiliate marketing happens all over the place.
 And through services like Teachable and Send Owl, setting up affiliate services for products and services that you've designed is simple and effective for almost everybody.

 But, affiliate marketing isn't easy.
 It takes a lot of experience and trial and error to get it right.
 Bloggers can't slap up a product and expect people to flock toward it through their affiliate link.
 And, affiliate relationships need to be disclosed in most cases, too.

-And, most affiliate programs require a sign-up – not just a click.
-Meaning, it’s not enough for a reader to click on an affiliate link for you to get credit.
-In most cases, they’ll need to buy before you get any money.
-It’s a CPA, or Cost Per Action set up rather than CPC (Cost Per Click or Pay Per Click).
+And, most affiliate programs require signup – not just a click.
+Meaning, it's not enough for a reader to click on an affiliate link for you to get credit.
+In most cases, they'll actually need to buy before you get any money.
+It's a CPA or Cost Per Action set up rather than CPC (Cost Per Click or Pay Per Click).